This FAQ is intended for US residents only.

 Implant site reaction, nausea, oropharyngeal pain, cough, fatigue, skin hyperpigmentation, dizziness, melanocytic nevus, respiratory tract infection, somnolence, non-acute porphyria, skin irritation.

 A unique identifier (ID) number is assigned to you in order for you to receive SCENESSE® treatment.
 The unique identifier (ID) number is implemented to ensure quality control, to allow medication tracking, and to provide savings to eligible patients through the SCENESSE® Savings Program.

 You will need to provide your unique ID to the treating physician in order to receive the SCENESSE® medication.

 You can obtain the unique patient identifier (ID) number by signing up with either the Treatment Access or the Savings Program.

 You can also use your assigned ID number to log in and access information about new Specialty Centers as they become activated in the coming months.

 The Savings Program may be available to you to help cover out-of-pocket costs of your treatment if you have commercial or private health insurance.

 Once you have completed the Savings Program form, you will receive further information from the CLINUVEL team on the Savings Program and be eligible to be issued a unique identifier (ID) number.
 An ID must be issued to you prior to treatment.

 After the treatment, you can submit requested documentation to be eligible for the Savings Program.

 Not all EPP patients may be eligible for the Savings Program.
-The Savings Program is only available resident of the 50 US states, District of Columbia, Guam, Puerto Rico or the Virgin Islands.
+The Savings Program is only available to residents of the 50 US states, District of Columbia, Guam, Puerto Rico or the Virgin Islands.
 Further terms and conditions apply.
-Patients who are not eligible for the Savings Program can request an ID through the Treatment Access page.

 The Treatment Access page allows patients who do not have commercial or private health insurance coverage to obtain a unique identifier (ID) number.